 BKI kilns are now lined with refractory ceramics and comes equipped with a JIB CRANE to load and unload retort drums and lift off the insulated lid.

-BKI can arrange the manufacture and delivery of two several Mobile Pyrolysis Unit in South Africa, or shipped overseas.
+BKI can arrange the manufacture and delivery of Mobile Pyrolysis Units in South Africa, or shipped overseas.

 MOBILE PYROYSIS UNIT – MODEL 1 (Manufactured in the Western Cape, South Africa)